Roper Lake State Park

 - Supervise your pet at all times

-- Out in public, your pet must be leashed; maximum: six feet long
+- Leash your pet out in public - maximum: six feet long

 - Pick up after your pet: hygienically place pet waste into a designated bin.

-- Some exceptions apply for ADA qualified Service Animals, when leashing interferes with the animal’s work, or the person’s disability prevents using such a device.
-If so, Service Animals must be under effective control through voice, signal, etc. False use of a pet or comfort animal as a service animal is fraud and subject to federal prosecution.
+- Some exceptions apply for ADA qualified Service Animals.
+False use of a pet or comfort animal as a service animal is fraud and subject to federal prosecution.

 Watching Birds & Other Animals at Roper Lake